A casa particular (private accommodation) in Trinidad, Cuba. lena-wurm/Shutterstock

 When is the cheapest time to book a hotel in Cuba?

-Rates in casas particulares don’t fluctuate much, while hotel prices oscillate seasonally like the rest of the Caribbean.
+Rates at casas particulares don’t fluctuate much, while hotel prices oscillate seasonally as in the rest of the Caribbean.
 The high season is mid-November to late March.
-The low season is generally mid-September to mid-November and April to June (except for Easter week).
-Christmas and New Year is what's called extreme high season when rates are 25% more than high-season rates.
+The low season is generally mid-September to mid-November and April to June (Easter week is an exception).
+Rates reach their absolute peak around Christmas and New Year’s, with a 25% premium over standard high-season prices.

 New hotel developments

-There are a couple of new ventures now operating on Cayo Guillermo in Ciego de Ávila Province, including Cuba’s first LGBTQI+ hotel, the Muthu Rainbow.
-Further east along the coast lies Cayo Cruz, an entire new tourist island with three resorts to date.
+A couple of new ventures now operate on Cayo Guillermo in Ciego de Ávila Province, including Cuba’s first LGBTQ+ hotel, the Muthu Rainbow.
+Further east along the coast lies Cayo Cruz, an entirely new tourist island with three resorts to date.

-Havana has sprouted a good half-dozen new five-star hotels in the 2020s, including two historic hotels in Plaza de San Francisco de Asís in Habana Vieja, the Hotel Prado y Malecón in Centro Habana; and Hotel Grand Aston on the Malecón in Vedado.
-Still in development is Torre K, a 40-floor hotel tower in Vedado which will become the tallest building in Cuba when it is completed.
+Havana has sprouted several new five-star hotels in recent years, including two historic hotels in Plaza de San Francisco de Asís in Habana Vieja; the Royalton in Centro Habana; and Hotel Grand Aston on the Malecón in Vedado.
+A 40-story hotel in Vedado that is Cuba’s tallest building, Torre K opened (to considerable controversy) in early 2025.